rsenseman/cs50w/project1/README.md

 # Project 1: Robert's Book Emporium

 For this project, I created a simple website to let users leave reviews on a set of books.
 Users must login to use the site and may leave one review per work.
-I chose a purple and white color scheme for the site :)

 The file structure is as follows: